LERCAutomation/DataExtractor-ArcPro-UserGuide/introduction/introduction.rst

 	The Data Extractor tool interface

 Data layers for the tool can be contained in an SQL Server database or as GIS layers loaded in the GIS application.
 When performing an extract the tool uses a GIS layer, which is also uploaded to the associated SQL database, to define the boundary for each partner/stakeholder and extract the records which fall within this boundary.
 The attributes for each partner/stakeholder in this GIS layer define which of the available data layers will be extracted and in which format.
 Outputs are saved to a defined location, and a log file is kept that records the steps of each extract.
-The process is discussed in this document in more detail in the section on :doc:`running the tool <../execute/execute>`.
+The process is discussed in more detail in the section on :doc:`running the tool <../execute/execute>`.

 .. raw:: latex